-Other benefits from strength training are increasing our bone density (which tends to be lower for cyclists), improve joint health, correcting imbalances and poor posture, weight loss and prevent muscle loss from ageing.
+Other benefits from strength training are increasing our bone density (which tends to be lower for cyclists), improving joint health, correcting imbalances and poor posture, weight loss, and preventing muscle loss from ageing.

 Contact Mathias Witt at www.orbiscoaching.com